rjferguson21/grunt-cdn2/README.md

+# Note: I am not maintaining this repository.
+Consider using another library or fork.

 [Grunt][grunt] plugin for properly prepending a CDN url to those assets referenced with absolute paths (but not URLs)

 ## Getting Started